How are wills used in family history?

 Unfortunately, the wills of soldiers (not commissioned officers) who were killed in action in conflicts from the Crimean War onwards are not included in the main series of Calendars.

-The government’s Find a Will Service offers three, free search options: Wills and Probate 1858–1995; Wills and Probate 1996 to present (new probate records appear online approximately 14 days after the grant of representation has been issued); and Soldier’s Wills (1850–1986).
+To order a will, go to the website.
+There are three options to choose from: Wills and Probate 1858–1995; Wills and Probate 1996 to present (new probate records appear online approximately 14 days after the grant of representation has been issued); and Soldier’s Wills (1850–1986).
+You should then enter the surname of the deceased and their year of death.
+In this case, I’m looking for the will of novelist Charles Dickens, who died in 1870.

-The search options include: first and middle name(s); last name; death date and location; Probate Registry date and location; and keyword (which identifies only the names of the deceased, and the death and probate locations).
+The search options for searching the wills include: first and middle name(s); last name; death date and location; Probate Registry date and location; and keyword (which identifies only the names of the deceased, and the death and probate locations).